ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > Explain your approach towards the reproduction of the algorithm of the paper:

-The approach taken to reproduce the algorithm described by Mitic, Vukovic, Petrovic and Miljkoiv (2015) was primarily motivated by portability.
+The approach taken to reproduce the algorithm described by Mitic, Vukovic, Petrovic and Miljkoiv (2015) was motivated by portability.
 Consequently, the code associated with this assignment has been written in JavaScript.
 This means that it can be run within any web browser.
-Thus, potential problems that might have arisen had the algorithm have been written in a specific version of a language / specific operating system should have been avoided.
+Thus, potential compatibility problems that might have arisen had the algorithm been written in a specific server side language have been avoided.

-In order to load the algorithm into a browser navigate to `dist/index.html`, which displays a form containing fields representing the algorithm's parameters.
+In order to load the algorithm, open the following HTML page `dist/index.html` within a browser.
+The resulting page will display a form with fields representing the algorithm's parameters.
 The fields have default values for the Chebyshev chaotic map / Sum Squares combination.
-Modify the parameters as appropriate.
-Then click the `run` button beneath the form and the results should then be printed at the bottom of the page.
+Modify the parameters as required.
+Then click the `run` button and the results should be printed at the bottom of the page.

 The JavaScript code contains a separate module for each of the algorithm's key components.
 - The `src/food.js` class defines the coordinates of the food.